Like It Is: Yes at the Bristol Hippodrome

 Like It Is: Yes at the Bristol Hippodrome is a live video album by English progressive rock band Yes, released on CD, DVD, and Blu-ray on 8 December, 2014, by Frontiers Records.
 It is their first live album featuring keyboardist Geoff Downes and lead vocalist Jon Davison in the band, after joining the group in 2011 and 2012, respectively.

-It documents Yes's performance at the Bristol Hippodrome on 11 May, 2014, on their first Album Series Tour, which featured Close to the Edge (1972), Going for the One (1977), and The Yes Album (1971) performed in their entirety and in track order, although Close to the Edge is not included.
-A sequel album and video, Like It Is: Yes at the Mesa Arts Center, featuring Close to the Edge and Fragile (1971), was released in 2015.
+It documents Yes's performance at the Bristol Hippodrome on 11 May 2014 during their first Album Series Tour.
+The live album features Going for the One (1977) and The Yes Album (1971), both performed in their entirety and in track order.
+The concert also included a complete performance of Close to the Edge (1972), but this was omitted from the release.
+The following live album and video, Like It Is: Yes at the Mesa Arts Center (2015), instead featured complete performances of Close to the Edge and Fragile (1971).

 Overview

 Like It Is: Yes at the Bristol Hippodrome is a partial recording of the Yes show on 11 May, 2014, at the Bristol Hippodrome as a part of their 2013–14 Three Album Tour.
 The recording features only two of the albums, Going for the One (1977) and The Yes Album (1971) played live in their entirety.
 Thus, the Close to the Edge album is missing.

 It is the band's first live album featuring lead vocalist Jon Davison and keyboardist Geoff Downes in the band's line-up.
 Downes previously featured on three tracks of the 3-CD set The Word Is Live, released in 2005.

 A sequel, titled Like It Is: Yes at the Mesa Arts Center and featuring the albums Close to the Edge and Fragile was released in July 2015.